bcallanan/springRestSecurity/README.md

  The password encoder bcrypt will also be shut-off when OAuth is being used.

+ For OAuth the AuthenticationProvider class is also disabled.

  This spring boot auto-config will allow for both configurations to be employed by changing the boolean value in the application.yml file.

     - spring: